Lifecycle behavior reference

 Missing pause, app terminated

-This scenario looks the same as a standard crash, but the underlying reason is an incorrect implementation where lifecyclePause
+This scenario looks the same as a standard crash, but the underlying reason is an incorrect implementation where lifecyclePause is not called before the app is terminated.

 Missing pause, app still in memory

-is not called.
+This scenario shows an example of consecutive lifecycleStart API calls.
+The app close is not detected because lifecyclePause is not called.
 As the app is not removed from memory, the current session continues.

-call (5) is not detected as a new session nor a crash.
-It will have the consequences of a consecutive lifecycleStart
+In this scenario, the lifecycleStart call (5) is not detected as a new session nor a crash.
+It will have the consequences of a consecutive lifecycleStart API call.

 Missing start

-API calls.
-The new session is not detected because lifecycleStart
+This scenario shows an example of consecutive lifecyclePause API calls.
+The new session is not detected because lifecycleStart is not called.

-call (7) is effectively a consecutive lifecyclePause
+In this scenario, the last lifecyclePause call (7) is effectively a consecutive lifecyclePause API call, with the consequences of:

 - Actual app background time - the time between

-calls (3) and (7) - to be included in Lifecycle data calculations. - Potentially affecting detection of a new session start.
+lifecyclePausecalls (3) and (7) - to be included in Lifecycle data calculations. - Potentially affecting detection of a new session start.